The Children of Lir: A Fascinating Irish Legend

 Tochmarc Etaine

-For many years, Etaine, a butterfly wandered aimlessly in the vast world.
-One day, she fell into a glass of wine and the wife of Etar swallowed her.
-It sounds tragic at first, but in fact; that incident ensured that Etain was reborn into a human being once again.
+That woman was Fúamnach; she turned Etain into a butterfly, leading people to believe she ran away or just disappeared.
+Etaine wandered aimlessly in the vast world for many years as a butterfly.
+One day, she fell into a glass of wine, and Etar’s wife swallowed her.
+It sounds tragic initially, but that incident ensured that Etain was reborn into a human being once again.

 The Wonders of Ireland

-An ancient tale that P.W.
-Joyce wrote back in 1911; the story is about a man who threw a stone at a swan.
-The swan fell to the ground and, in that instant; it turned into a beautiful woman.
+The Wonders of Ireland is an ancient tale that P.W.
+Joyce wrote back in 1911.
+The story is about a man who threw a stone at a swan.
+The swan fell to the ground, instantly turning into a beautiful woman.
+The woman told the man, poet Erard Mac Cossi, her story of changing into a swan.

-The woman told the poet Erard Mac Cossi her story of changing into a swan.
 She claimed that some demons stole her while she was on her deathbed.
 The word demon in that story does not refer to real evil spirits.
-Instead, it refers to magical folks who travelled together in the form of swans.
+Instead, it relates to magical folks who travelled together in the form of swans.

 Aengus, the God of Love, and Caer Ibormeith